Dhaulagiri Circuit Trek Difficulty

 High Altitude Pulmonary Edema

 This happens very quickly.
-It directly affects the respiratory system in which people to collapse or may ultimately cause death.
+It directly affects the respiratory system which people collapse or may ultimately cause death.
 Generally, people don’t feel any pain in this case.
 As they push themselves too hard and overdo the trek.
 It may affect their body unknowingly.
 This is an extremely dangerous kind of sickness where people may die when sleeping.
 So, one needs to be extra careful with this kind of sickness and try to stay hydrated and don’t push your body.

 High Altitude Cerebral Edema